RileyXX/IMDB-Trakt-Syncer/README.md

 2. Install the script by executing `python -m pip install IMDBTraktSyncer` in command line.
 3. Login to [Trakt](https://trakt.tv/oauth/applications) and create a new API application named `IMDBTraktSyncer`.
 In the "Redirect uri" field, enter `urn:ietf:wg:oauth:2.0:oob`, then save the application.
 4. Run the script by executing `IMDBTraktSyncer` in the command line.
 5. Follow the prompts during the first run.
-You will need to enter your Trakt client ID and client secret from step 3, as well as your IMDB username and password.
+You will need to enter your Trakt `client ID` and `client secret` from step 3, as well as your IMDB `username` and `password`.
 Please note that these details are saved insecurely as `credentials.txt` in the same folder as the script.
 It is recommended to change your IMDB password to something unique beforehand.
 6. Setup is complete.
 The script will continue running and syncing your ratings.
 You can monitor its progress in the command line.

 ## Installing the Script: